jimbaker/tagstr/docs/pep.rst

 These attributes are as follows:

 * ``getvalue`` is the lambda-wrapped expression of the interpolation, ``lambda: name``.

 * ``raw`` is the **expression text** of the interpolation, ``'name'``.
 An alternative name could be ``text``, and this could be better (these are not the same as raw strings with the ``r`` prefix).

 * ``conv`` is the optional conversion used, one of ``r``, ``s``, and ``a``, corresponding to repr, str, and ascii conversions.
-Note that as with f-strings no other conversions are supported.
+Note that as with f-strings, no other conversions are supported.

 * ``formatspec`` is the optional formatspec.
 A formatspec is eagerly evaluated if it contains any expressions before being passed to the tag function.
+The interpretation of the ``formatspec`` is according to the tag function.

 In the CPython reference implementation, implementing ``Thunk`` in C would use the equivalent `Struct Sequence Objects